 The St. Louis Division of the Drug Enforcement Administration compiled a report on drug trends in the Midwest, including the Kansas City metropolitan area.
 This area includes Overland Park, Kansas City and Olathe.
 The report found that:

 - Black tar heroin is the primary drug threat

 - Supplies of heroin, opiates, and fentanyl continue to increase, as do fentanyl analogues

 - Use of U-47700, or pink, is increasing as a substitute for fentanyl

 - Most fentanyl in this region comes from China, though some is sourced from Mexico and the dark web

-Adults aren’t the only people affected by substance abuse in Kansas.
-From 20012 to 2017, the state’s Department for Children and Families saw a 42 percent increase in children removed from the home as a result of substance abuse.
+Adults aren’t the only people affected by substance use in Kansas.
+From 20012 to 2017, the state’s Department for Children and Families saw a 42 percent increase in children removed from the home as a result of substance use.
 Cases involving meth more than doubled.

 The 2015 Kansas Behavioral Health Profile found that:

 - From 2009 to 2013, heavy alcohol consumption in Kansas increased